How to Apply?

 Whilst at the assessment day, candidates have lunch with current trainees and recently qualified solicitors, and at the end of the day they have a Q&A session with the assessors.

 Successful candidates from the assessment days are then invited to attend a final interview with two partners and a member of the HR team.
-It is vitally important to us that the personality of a person matches with ours, and so we make sure to ask a mixture of competency, skill and opinion based questions that are designed to stretch candidates, whilst giving them the opportunity to shine.
+It is vitally important to us that the personality of a person matches with our firm-wide culture and values, and so we make sure to ask a mixture of competency, skill and opinion based questions that are designed to stretch candidates, whilst giving them the opportunity to shine.
 Offers of training contracts are made to candidates at the beginning of August each year.